 We here at New Hope Animal Hospital believe that taking care of your pet's dental health needs is one of the single most effective ways to protect his overall health.
-Our Durham and Chapel Hill vets, Dr. Soren Windram and Dr. Christine Bush offer dental cleanings and examinations for cats and dogs.
+Our Durham and Chapel Hill vets, Dr. Soren Windram offer dental cleanings and examinations for cats and dogs.
 Here are a few of the questions we receive from pet owners about our teeth cleaning services.

 What Are the Benefits of Pet Dental Cleanings?